Considerations required before implementing Patient Group Directions (PGDs) in End of Life Care.

 NICE MPG2 states:

-For further detail see Delegation of supply or administration of medicines using a PGD
+For further detail see Delegation of roles under a PGD.

 Controlled drugs